faylward/bioinformatics_tutorials/3_Gene_Prediction/Gene_Prediction.md

 Bedtools is quite a versatile program, but here we only need to do something rather simple, so we will only use only one command:

-> bedtools getfasta -fi GCF_002000765.1_ASM200076v1_genomic.fna -bed rRNA.gff -fo rRNA.fasta
+> bedtools getfasta -s -fi GCF_002000765.1_ASM200076v1_genomic.fna -bed rRNA.gff -fo rRNA.fasta

 The rRNA.fasta file should have our rRNA genes.
+We need to supply the input sequence (-fi), the output file name (-fo), and the gff (-bed).
+The -s flag makes sure we retrieve sequences on the appropriate strand.
 Let's see how many we found:

 > seqkit stats rRNA.fasta